georgeslabreche/flask-babel/README.md

 Note
 ====
-Getting the locale to translate has been hardced to english (i.e. "en").
+Getting the locale to translate to has been hardced to english (i.e. "en").
-The get_locales function fires as expected but translation doesn't actually occur See \_\_init\_\_.py:
+The get_locales function fires as expected but translation doesn't actually occur.
+See \_\_init\_\_.py:

 `@babel.localeselector`
 `def get_locale():`
   `return 'en'`

-We should be seeing "Hello" instead of "Bonjour".
+We should be seeing "Hello" instead of "Bonjour":
+For the index page that uses a template: http://127.0.0.1:5555/ For the hello page that just returns a string: http://127.0.0.1:5555/hello